 It took me a few days to get this done, but I picked at it when I had time.
 I think if you wanted to you could probably get through all of the tufting in a day.

 Once the tufting is complete, go back and make sure all of your pleats are good.
 You still have a bit of wiggle room, before you finish.
-Then just pull pleats tight vertically at the top and bottom and staple the edges.
+Then pull the pleats tight vertically at the top and bottom and staple the edges.
 I used a light duty staple gun.
-Pull everything nice and tight.
-You`re done!
+Pull everything nice and tight and staple in place on the back of the headboard.
+TADA – You`re done!
 Well, except for hanging it on the wall.
 Or you can always add a couple of 2×4`s for legs, if wall-mounting doesn’t work for you.

 Here is the cost breakdown: